-The deferred tax provision in both 2015 and 2014 is principally a result of the increase in the net deferred tax liability related to deferred tax liabilities generated from goodwill and certain intangible assets that cannot be predicted to reverse for book purposes during our loss carryforward periods.
+The deferred income tax provision is primarily due to the recognition of deferred tax liabilities relating to goodwill and certain intangible assets that cannot be predicted to reverse for book purposes during our loss carry-forward periods offset by the deferred tax benefit of the amortization of certain intangible assets of Accutronics (U.K.).
+The current income tax provision is primarily due to the income reported for Accutronics (U.K.) while the remaining expense is primarily due to state taxes.
+The benefit associated with the current income tax provision is primarily related to an excess accrual of income taxes in prior years.
 In 2015, the deferred provision was reduced by a deferred tax benefit amounting to \$51 relating to our \$150 impairment of a trademark.